israelwcg011/amazon-review-sentiment/README.md

 # amazon-review-sentiment
-In this project I use an LSTM on Amazon reviews to identify emotions in a sentence and determine their polarity
+In this project I use an LSTM on Amazon reviews to identify emotions in a sentence and determine their polarity.